-We love the Queen, and after her husband sadly passed away we noticed that many of her royal duties were carried out alone.
+After her husband sadly passed away we noticed that many of the Queen's royal duties were carried out alone.

-We decided that she needed some company and that's where it all started.
+So we decided that she needed some company and that's where it all began.

 First we needle felted her head using a 40 triangle felting needle.